adamggrim/Moonbeam/README.md

 `Moonbeam` supports two color models—HSB and RGB.

-- For HSB sliders, you can bend saturation or brightness for specific hues to improve legibility:
+- For HSB sliders, you can bend saturation or brightness in specific sections to improve legibility:

 - With RGB sliders, you can create a precise gradient between two colors: